 If you are a registered HIC contractor, you can be exposed to multiple different sanctions in the form of criminal, administrative, and civil penalties involving the assessment of multiple damages under Massachusetts' unfair trade practice law, M. G. L. c.
 93A.

 These penalties range from suspension of a home improvement contractor's license and registration to a fine of up to $5,000 and up to two years in jail for a contractor who "knowingly, willfully or negligently" operates his contracting business without obtaining a certificate of registration.
-While it is rare that a contractor actually gets imprisoned for violating the statute, the fact that criminal penalties are a possibility shows that the Commonwealth is very serious about any infractions of this law.
+While it is rare that a contractor actually gets imprisoned for violating the statute, the fact that criminal penalties are a possibility shows that Massachusetts is very serious about any infractions of this law.

 The more common problem for contractors who violate the statute is landing in the quicksand of M. G. L. c.
 93A, section 2 and section 9.
 Chapter 93A is the infamous "Massachusetts Consumer Protection Act," which imposes double or treble damages against a party if it is found that they have committed an "unfair or deceptive act" in the course of business.